 The style, graphics and colour scheme of the Year 12 garment are to be determined in consultation with the Year Adviser.
 The garment may be worn from the beginning of Term 4 in Year 11.
 A school shirt must be worn under the outer garment.
 Student nicknames displayed on the garment are at the discretion of the Deputy Principal or Year Advisor.

 Purchasing the LHCS uniform

-Our uniform supplier is Claudine School wear at Caringbah.
-Uniform can be purchased online or in store.
+Our uniform supplier is Claudine Schoolwear.
+Uniform can be purchased online or in store at Caringbah or Revesby.
 Visit the Claudine website for more information on how to order.